Conservative People's Party of Estonia: Same-sex unions

 The party strictly opposed the civil partnership law on registered partnership for same-sex couples that was adopted by Riigikogu in October 2014.
-Arguing the law grants adoption rights to homosexual couples, the party claimed it essentially establishes same-sex marriage.
+Arguing the law grants adoption rights to homosexual couples, the party believes it essentially establishes same-sex marriage.
 Instead, the party proposes laws that would help to raise the birth rate and strengthen the societal attitudes towards having children, including the need to strengthen the traditional family model.

-EKRE also claims that pushing through the law while opinion polls showed that the majority of Estonian people opposed it was undemocratic.
+EKRE also says that pushing through the law while opinion polls showed that the majority of Estonian people opposed it was undemocratic.
 The party platform proposes a referendum on the civil partnership law.

 The party's chairman Mart Helme has characterised the Baltic Pride as "some kind of a parade of perverts".

 Direct democracy

 EKRE views Estonia's form of government as heavily biased towards representative democracy, without means for the people to have an influence on politics other than elections.
 To change that, the party wants to return to more traditional ways of direct democracy, such as provided by the earlier Estonian constitutions of 1920 and 1934.

 The party program includes support of the right of citizens to create initiatives if at least 25,000 registered voters sign a petition to put a bill on referendum.
 EKRE supports public presidential elections, recall elections and public elections of judges, prosecutors and local police prefects.
 The party wants to abolish D'Hondt method from the parliamentary elections.